sjfke/tomcat-containers/wharf/PODMAN-KUBE.md

 ### Extracting `Compose build` containers

-To demonstrate the `podman kube generate` all the files in the [generated](./wharf/Podman/generated) folder where created as show below.
+To demonstrate the `podman kube generate` all the files in the [generated](./Podman/generated) folder where created as show below.

+To be able to use these with `podman play kube`, some manual editing of the *label* and *name* attributes is needed.

 ```console
 (venv) PS C:\Users\sjfke> podman-compose -f .\compose.yaml up -d